tamerh/xml-stream-parser/README.md

 ## XML Stream Parser for GO
-xml-stream-parser is a GO library to parse xml files effectively.
-It is written to addres the performance [issue](https://github.com/golang/go/issues/21823) in default xml package when that issue is resolved you can skip this library.
+xml-stream-parser is a GO library to parse xml files.
+It is written to addres the performance [issue](https://github.com/golang/go/issues/21823) in default xml package.

-Right now it requires to write a bit too much code to parse which will be simplified but it is working faster compare to default xml package.
-It also works with very low memory footprint.
-This library used in my [project](https://github.com/tamerh/biobtree) with large xml files like size of more than 100GB.
-Feel free to create a issue if you found.

 ### Install